magento-hackathon/PaypalRoundBugfix/README.md

 #Hackathon_PaypalRoundBugfix

 This module rewrites a block of Mage_Paypal.
-The only the whole BaseGrandTotal is submitted to Paypal now.
+Only the whole BaseGrandTotal is submitted to Paypal now.
 This works ONLY with "transfer cart line items" set to false.
 The Paypal-Response is often in conflict with the order-data.
 By rewriting the Payment Method there is now a tolerance of less than one cent.
-It should also be possible with a tolerance of less than half of a cent.
+It should also be possible with a tolerance of less than half of a cent but I didn't dare to try it on production.
 And it removes the functionality to refund orders with paypal, because there are bugs in it.

 ##For Developers